Film and Philosophy

 The editorial team welcomes submissions from any philosophical perspective on topics that relate to film and the contemporary visual arts.
 We are looking for papers that use film in a significant way and make a philosophically interesting point.

 Article manuscripts should be 2,500-7,500 words (plus end notes) and prepared for blind review in Word format.
 The journal accepts submissions by email only.
-Submissions for the 2021 General Interest volume of Film and Philosophy should be sent to Interim Editor Dan Flory by June 30th, 2020 at :
+Submissions should be sent to the Editor, Laura T. Di Summa, by email to [email protected].

 The journal occasionally publishes review essays, and authors should consult with the editors before preparing such a work.
-No payment is required for submission or publication.
+No payment is required for submission or publication in Film and Philosophy.

-To facilitate publication and preservation of the journal in both print and electronic formats, it is copyrighted in the name of the Society for the Philosophic Study of the Contemporary Visual Arts.
+To facilitate publication and preservation in both print and electronic formats, the journal is copyrighted in the name of the Society for the Philosophic Study of the Contemporary Visual Arts.

 Publication Ethics Statement